IbrahimElshafey/LocalResumableFunction/_Documents/_Todo.md

 * Detect deleted methods
 * Wait methods in same method group must have the same signature
 * Verify that fody MethodBoundaryAspect is active
-* Logging for scan sessions

 ## Refactoring and rewrite code
 * UOW to support no-sql implementation
-* Refactor ResumableFunctionHandler to be multiple classes
+* Refactor ResumableFunctionHandler to be multiple classes/services
 	* RegisterFirstWait
 	* CloneFirstWait
 	* ProcessPushedCall
 	* ProcessMatchedWait
-* what are best practices for HTTPClient use `services.AddSingleton<HttpClient>();`
+* What are best practices for HTTPClient use `services.AddSingleton<HttpClient>();`

 ## Publisher Project